Sniff Bot Society

 You can purchase the official kit here:

-We begin with block-based coding and gradually introduce Python as students gain confidence.
+We begin with block-based coding and gradually introduce Python as students gain confidence.8.
+Is homework assigned?

 Students will: